 It was built by the Russians and first came to Visakhapatnam in 1970.
 After being in service for 31 years it was decommissioned.
 Now it is serving the tourism industry.
 While educating the general public about how the submarines work and look.
 More importantly how naval personnel lives inside that cramped space beneath the water for days, weeks, and months long.

-This is one those rare museums in India that have ample documentation, maintained displays and a guided tour inside the submarine.
+This is one of those rare museums in India that have ample documentation, maintained displays, and a guided tour of the submarine.
 Huge boards outside educate you on the basic principles on which submarines work.
-Like how they are pushed down the sea, how they can remain there for up to 60 days.
+Like how they are pushed down the sea, and how they can remain there for up to 60 days.
 And how they are pulled out.
 The mental and physical strength required to be a submariner can only be imagined.

-You are taken inside the submarine in a group along with a guide who tells you in detail about the workings of the submarine.
+You are taken inside in a group along with a guide who tells you in detail about the workings of the submarine.
 You get to see the actual Torpedoes and how they are fired.
-Inside, it appears you are inside a machine with some very small cabins for sleeping, toilets, and kitchen for the crew.
+Inside, it appears you are inside a machine with some very small cabins for sleeping, toilets, and a kitchen for the crew.
 There are so many controls that you wonder how do they even remember what to use when and for what.
 Models display how these limited spaces were used.
 There is a board with the names of all the personnel who worked from this submarine.
 A proud display along with awards and diving gear.

 The visit can leave you overwhelmed and you feel a lot of gratitude for the submariners.
 It is a beauty to admire in its well-maintained surroundings, by the sea.
-As the waves hit the shore they seem to be yearning to take this fish like creature inside with them.
+As the waves hit the shore they seem to be yearning to take this fish-like creature inside with them.

 If you are going to Vizag for any reason, you must take out time to visit this museum.
 Highly recommended, just to understand the tough life our naval forces live for us.

 Recommend you to read the following Places to visit in Visakhapatnam or Vizag Tour.